aalu1418/FS2_Final_Project/README.md

 Github Repo: https://github.com/aalu1418/FS2_Final_Project

 ### Developer Information
-- Deepanshu Gupta
+- Deepanshu Gupta - 101253525
 - Aaron Lu - 101278524
 ---

 ### Project Description & Specifications
-A simple chat application that incorporates the Firebase Realtime Database for messaging & user conversations, Metamask for sending ether in the chat, and ExpressJS for the routing.
+A simple chat application that incorporates the Firebase Realtime Database for messaging & user conversations, Metamask for sending ether in the chat, and Express + Firebase Functions for the routing.
 Additionally, the application uses Firebase storage, authentication, and hosting for purposes from user management to profile image storage.

 Must contain the following Client-side functionality:
 - Entry page with intuitive navigation